 Ahold Delhaize food security

-Ahold Delhaize and its 17 local brands donated more than €250 million through in-kind and financial giving in 2025, benefiting food security and community organizations across Europe, Indonesia and the U.S., the Zaandam, Netherlands-based company announced Feb.
-19.
+Zaandam, Netherlands-based Ahold Delhaize and its 17 brands donated more than €250 million through in-kind and financial giving in 2025, benefiting food security and community organizations across Europe, Indonesia and the U.S.

 The investment came as 2025 saw persistent inflation, frequent government policy changes and rising food insecurity globally.
-Global food insecurity has risen for six consecutive years, with more than 295 million people across 53 countries facing acute food insecurity in 2024, according to the 2025 Global Report on Food Crises.
+That insecurity has risen for six consecutive years, affecting more than 295 million people across 53 countries in 2024, according to the 2025 Global Report on Food Crises.

 “I’m proud of the solid business results we have shown in 2025, which enables us to fulfill the role we’ve set for ourselves: supporting our local communities,” said Frans Muller, CEO at Ahold Delhaize.